Kid influencer: Influencer parents & families

 There is a concern that parents are exploiting their children on social media for money.
+Companies capitalize on the success of these children and family channels.
+So, these children become exposed to financial exploitation from parents and big companies.
 There is currently no regulation for how much exposure parents showcase their children on social media.
 There is also no regulation for how much these parents make their children work on social media (doing TikToks, YouTube videos, etc.).
 There is also no regulation for who and where the money goes to that is generated through the content produced.
 These children cannot consent to being broadcast online either since they are just doing what their parents ask, and since they are growing up in the world of social media they think it is normal.
 There is also the concern that family centric content creators are broadcasting their kids far too often.
 Many already established family content creators have their cameras on the child as soon as they are born.
 These newborns are put onto display and are now part of the influencer family.
 Since they are only babies they have no say or consent to how they are being portrayed online.

+Protection from dangerous strangers

+There is a lack of protection set in place for kid influencers.
+It is common for influencers to hold physical meet and greets.
+When a kid influencer organizes such an event, there is typically no age limit for who can meet the child.
+This lack of protection leaves the kid influencer physically vulnerable to strangers of any age.
+These types of meetings are often used as a cash grab by the parents, bringing up concerns about child exploitation for profit.
+Kid influencers are also subject to mental and emotional harm when having a strong online presence.

 Future effects on kid influencers

-Since most kid influencers don't have a say in the social media world they are thrusted into they may not like how they have been portrayed online.
+Since most kid influencers do not have a say in the social media world they are thrusted into they may not like how they have been portrayed online.
 As these kids turn into teens and adults they will start to form their own identities and how they were portrayed by their parents online may not be who they truly are.
 They will also have to deal with the embarrassment of being recorded in their vulnerable moments.
 One of the main distinctions between child influencers and child actors is that the actors are playing a character the influencers are not.
-An example of this comes from an influencer family called The Labrant Fam, they filmed a video of them telling their daughter that they were giving away their family dog as an April Fools Joke.
+An example of this comes from an influencer family called The LaBrant Fam, they filmed a video of them telling their daughter that they were giving away their family dog as an April Fools Joke.
 Their daughter was filmed crying and posted online for content.
 The Labrants later posted a video apologizing for putting their daughter in that spot.